bloxstreet/support/guides/training-guide.md

 **Trainer:** *Stay online until the ranker dismisses you and says that you have been ranked.
 It has been a pleasure training you!*

 **Trainers should leave the Training Center after taking their LRs to a purple ranking line.
 Trainers should not wait until after their LRs have been ranked.
-However, if an SHR decides a photo will be taking place, trainers should not leave and instead head to the lobby.**
+However, if an SHR decides a photo will be taking place, trainers should not leave and head to the lobby instead.**

 ## Training Conclusion
 {: .text-red-300 }
-Once the training has ended, there should be no LRs left in the server and very few MRs or HRs.
-All trainers **should’ve left the server** after they’ve finished training.
-If there are people left, encourage them to leave to go to the store. **Absolutely nothing else should be happening after training sessions.
+Once the training has ended, there should be no LRs remaining and very few HRs.
+All trainers **must leave the server** after they have finished training.
+If there are people left, encourage them to go to the store. **Absolutely nothing else should be happening after training sessions.
 Do not sit around giving feedback as it is unnecessary.
 Have an SHR do :place all if there are a lot of people still in the server or just shutdown.**

 Leave the game when finished training or once you have been ranked.
 Do not do anything else.